jkmackie/youtube_dislike_count_removal_sentiment/docs/README.md

 Below is the sentiment distribution plot for November 10-22.
 Each day is overlaid with a boxplot to visualize the median and quartiles.
 Each dot is a comment.
 We see the most comments were made the first three days.
 The median sentiment is relatively consistent these three days around -0.77 +/- 0.03.

 For November 10-22, median sentiment fluctuates between a minimum of -0.98 on Nov.
 17 and a maximum of -0.41 on Nov.
 22. But, these extremes are each based on less than 30 values.
-So they less reliable.
-The law of Large Numbers says more samples bring the estimate closer to the true population value).
+So they are less reliable.
+The law of Large Numbers says more samples bring the estimate closer to the true population value.

 #### <ins>Boxplot by Day:</ins>
 ![sentiment_boxplots](sentiment_boxplot.JPG)